tum83/cc100/3_basics/printf.md

 # Correct `printf` command

-This is one of C's weaknesses, and can be demonstrated using the `printf` function.
+This example demonstrates one of C's weaknesses using the `printf` function.
 The first code block contains the correct command.

     printf("%d bottles of beer on the %s", 20, "wall\n");

+    20 bottles of beer on the wall

 # Wrong format identifier